|

 away the NetBeans GUI and switch to direct coding of the GUI components.
 I

-object as a simple tool for many screen layout tasks.
+recommend the Box object as a simple tool for many screen layout tasks.

 TODO